tsantalis/RefactoringMiner/documentation/mcp.md

 - "Call `refactoringminer_validate_commit` for commit `abc123` in `/path/to/repo` with intent `{ \"type\": \"Rename Class\", \"classNames\": [\"OrderService\"] }`."
 - "Call `refactoringminer_validate_pull_request` for PR 1058 in `https://github.com/tsantalis/RefactoringMiner.git` with intent `{ \"type\": \"Move Method\", \"methodNames\": [\"detect\"] }`."
 - "Call `refactoringminer_validate_directories` for `/path/to/before` and `/path/to/after` with intent `{ \"type\": \"Extract Method\" }`."
+- "Call `refactoringminer_diff_worktree` for `/path/to/repo` and return the local URL."
+- "Call `refactoringminer_diff_pull_request` for PR 1058 in `https://github.com/tsantalis/RefactoringMiner.git` and return the startup message and URL."

 ## GitHub Pull Requests